tinwatchman/2d-array-rotation/README.md

 #### mirror(arr)

-Flips the given array's values over the horizontal and vertical axes, the equivalent of rotating it 180 degrees clockwise.
+Flips the given array's values over its horizontal and vertical axes, the equivalent of rotating it 180 degrees clockwise.

 ```javascript
 let i = [